Code-Institute-Submissions/mildew-detection/README.md

 ### Page 3: Mildew detector
 * It will answer business requirement 2
+	* Link to download a set of cherry leaf images for live prediction
 	* file upload widget to upload one or more images for prediction
 	* Display image and prediction statement indicating whether or not a cherry leaf conatins mildew
-	* Display table with image and prediction result
+	* Display table with image name and prediction result
 	* Download button to download table

+### Page 4: Project Hypothesis and Validation
+* Display each project hypothesis and validation

-### Page 4: ML performance metrics
+### Page 5: ML performance metrics
 * A technical page displaying the model performance
-	* Display project hypothesis and validation
-	* Display project performance

 ## Unfixed Bugs